Stine Brun Kjeldaas

-Stine Brun Kjeldaas (born 23 April 1975) is a snowboarder from Kongsberg, Norway.
+Stine Brun Kjeldaas (born 23 April 1975) is a Norwegian professional snowboarder.
+She is from Kongsberg, Norway.

 Snowboarding career

 She won a silver medal in the half-pipe at the 1998 Winter Olympics in Nagano, Japan, and also participated in the 2002 Winter Olympics in Salt Lake City, United States.

 Commentating career

 She joined the BBC commentary team for the 2010 Winter Olympics.

 Personal life

 Stine Brun Kjeldaas was married to Dutch snowboarder Cheryl Maas.
 They have two daughters called Lara and Mila.